thunderbird/thunderbird-android/docs/engineering/README.md

 The process is built on three pillars that serve different purposes and audiences:

 1. **Roadmap**: The high-level layer managed through **Notion Epics** and **Notion Milestones**.
 The roadmap is the leading influence for Thunderbird maintainers.
 This is used for high-level reporting and resource planning.
 2. **Public Delivery**: The public project management layer.
-We use **GitHub Milestones**, **features**, and **tasks** to track *what* is being delivered and *when*.
+We use **GitHub milestone issues**, **feature issues**, and **task issues** to track *what* is being delivered and *when*.
 This is the source of truth for all delivery work, including milestone creation and technical planning, and the layer visible to external contributors.
-3. **Proposals & Decisions**: Technical documentation (RFCs, ADRs, Technical Designs) stored in the repository.
+3. **Proposals & Decisions**: Technical documentation (User Journeys, RFCs, ADRs, Technical Designs) stored in the repository.
 These define *why* and *how* we build things.
 They are the durable technical record for all contributors and maintainers.

 ### Continuous Synchronization

 We maintain a strict relationship between public delivery and the roadmap:

-- **Milestone Sync**: Every **GitHub Milestone** is automatically synced to Notion as a **Notion Milestone**.
+- **Milestone Sync**: Every **GitHub milestone issue** is automatically synced to Notion as a **Notion Milestone**.
 This ensures that roadmap progress reflects actual delivery status.
 - **Public First**: Public GitHub artifacts must always be understandable on their own.
 We never reference internal Notion artifacts as the only source of requirements or technical detail.
 - **Durable Records**: While discussions happen in Pull Requests and Issues, the final decisions and Technical Designs must be captured in the durable artifacts (ADRs, RFCs, or Technical Designs) to remain discoverable for future contributors.